paulsengroup/hictk/docs/cpp_api/transformers.rst

 .. cpp:class:: template <typename PixelIt> ToDataFrame

-  .. cpp:function:: ToDataFrame(PixelIt first_pixel, PixelIt last_pixel, DataFrameFormat format = DataFrameFormat::COO, std::shared_ptr<const BinTable> bins = nullptr, bool transpose = false, std::size_t chunk_size = 256'000);
+  .. cpp:function:: ToDataFrame(PixelIt first_pixel, PixelIt last_pixel, DataFrameFormat format = DataFrameFormat::COO, std::shared_ptr<const BinTable> bins = nullptr, QuerySpan span = QuerySpan::upper_triangle, bool include_bin_ids = false, bool mirror_pixels = true, std::size_t chunk_size = 256'000);
+  .. cpp:function:: template <typename PixelSelector> ToDataFrame(const PixelSelector& sel, PixelIt it, DataFrameFormat format = DataFrameFormat::COO, std::shared_ptr<const BinTable> bins = nullptr, QuerySpan span = QuerySpan::upper_triangle, bool include_bin_ids = false, std::size_t chunk_size = 256'000);

   Construct an instance of a :cpp:class:`ToDataFrame` converter given a stream of pixels delimited by ``first_pixel`` and ``last_pixel``, a DataFrame ``format`` and a :cpp:class:`BinTable`.

-  When ``transpose`` is set to true, the converter will produce a table consisting of pixels overlapping the lower-triangle of the matrix.
+  The underlying sequence of pixels are expected to be sorted by their genomic coordinates.

+  The optional argument ``span`` determines whether the resulting :cpp:class:`arrow::Table` should contain interactions spanning the upper/lower-triangle or all interactions (regardless of whether they are located above or below the genome-wide matrix diagonal).
+  It should be noted that queries spanning the the full-matrix or the lower-triangle are always more expensive because they involve an additional step where pixels are sorted by their genomic coordinates.

   .. cpp:function:: [[nodiscard]] std::shared_ptr<arrow::Table> operator()();